lemonCMS/react-gdpr/README.md

 | 2 | + statistics |
 | 3 | + external youtube, facebook, twitter addthis etc |

+After the user makes his choose the page will be updated or reloaded depending on your configuration.

 ### Config

 ```html